commitizen/cz-cli/README.md

   }
 ```

-Alternatively, commitizen configs may be added to a .czrc file:
+Alternatively, Commitizen configs may be added to a `.czrc` file:

 ```json
 {